yashmurty/standard-database-library/answer.md

 ### Task 3

 Modifications made for Task 1:
-1. The Ping and PingContext functions return the error instead of panicking.
+1. The Ping and PingContext functions now return the error value instead of panicking.
 2. The db.count variable is now a thread-safe variable.
 We have used `sync/atomic` package to make it thread-safe.

 -> Option 1: Modifying the `readReplicaRoundRobin` function to read only from healthy read-replicas.